SimonHK/ProcessIntegrationPlatform/src/main/webapp/plugins/adminex/js/flot-chart/CONTRIBUTING.md

 ### Pull Requests ###

-To make merging as easy as possible, please keep these rules in mind:
+To make merging as easy as possible, please keep these com.sample.rules in mind:

  1. Divide larger changes into a series of small, logical commits with descriptive messages.